 Does Rehab Insurance Cover Medical Maintenance?

 The Affordable Care Act does outline anti-craving and addiction medications as being among the elements that policies must cover.
-Most private health insurance providers do cover medical maintenance whether or not they have been put on the exchange.
+Most private providers do cover medical maintenance whether or not they have been put on the exchange.
 Logically, it makes more sense for a for-profit company to cover these medications than to exclude them.
-These medications are cheaper than extensive and repeated rehabilitation stays and are also more affordable than treating the health conditions substance abuse causes.
+These medications are cheaper than extensive and repeated rehabilitation stays and more affordable than treating the mental and physical health conditions addiction causes.

-Rehab insurance coverage from state-funded programs tends to exclude medical maintenance or only cover it for a short period of time so that the user can get stable.
+Coverage from state-funded programs tends to exclude medical maintenance or only cover it for a short time so that the user can get stable.
 These programs are governed by unique rules, which means they can exclude coverage others cannot.
-However, Medicaid is required to follow all ACA guidelines, and as a result, its substance abuse insurance coverage includes medical maintenance.
-To what degree it covers this can vary by state.
-Insurance for drug rehab by Medicare states that medical maintenance is only granted by the Part D monthly premium.
+However, Medicaid is required to follow all ACA guidelines, and as a result, its drug and alcohol rehab insurance coverage includes medical maintenance.
+To what degree it covers it can vary by state.
+Medicare states that medical maintenance is only granted by the Part D monthly premium.

-If someone has health insurance coverage and is in need of help with a substance abuse disorder, they must look at how their policies work.
-Health insurance that covers substance abuse constitutes the majority of policies in the United States.
-As such, the majority of insured individuals will have some level of rehab insurance.
+If someone has health insurance coverage and needs help with a substance abuse disorder, they must look at how their policies work.
+The majority of policies in the United States cover substance abuse.
+As such, most insured individuals will get help with some level of rehab insurance.

-There are some standard steps that insured individuals should take before using their drug rehab insurance.
-These are:
+Insured individuals should take some standard steps before using their drug rehab insurance.

-- Contact the insurance company and find out if a referral is needed and any other steps that must be taken to get the approval needed to enroll in a rehabilitation program.
+- Contact the health insurance company and find out if a referral is needed and any other steps that must be taken to get the necessary approval to enroll in a rehabilitation program.

-- Ask them if coverage is restricted to in-network providers, and if it is, to get a list of all rehab facilities that are covered.
+- Ask them if coverage is restricted to in-network providers, and if it is, to get a list of all covered rehabilitation centers.

 - Find out what forms of care are included.
-For example, detox, inpatient therapy, alternative therapies, aftercare, etc.
+For example, detox, inpatient therapy, alternative therapy, aftercare, recovery coaching, etc.

-- Get information on how long rehab will be covered.
-Some plants only cover 28 days of rehab, while others do not place a limit.
+- Get information on how long treatment in rehab will be covered.
+A plan may only cover 28 days of rehabilitation, while others do not place a limit.

 - Inquire about any specific limits of coverage.
-Will they only cover rehab up to a certain dollar amount?
+Will they only cover addiction recovery up to a certain dollar amount?
 Are certain therapies restricted?

-- Learn about what prescription medications are covered and how much to expect to pay for them.
+- Learn what prescription medications are covered and how much to expect to pay for them.

 - Ask about the copay and deductible and begin planning ways to cover them.

-If someone is insured and battling addiction, there are two scenarios: treatment can be covered in part or in full.
-They should speak with their insurer prior to enrollment.
-If a person does not have coverage yet, it is above time to get one.
-There are numerous state-funded as well as private insurance options available on the market to fit any budget and needs.
+If someone is insured and battling drug or alcohol addiction, there are two scenarios: treatment can be covered in part or in full.
+They should speak with their insurer before enrollment.
+If a person does not have coverage yet, it is time to get one.
+There are numerous state-funded and private options available on the market to fit any budget and needs.
 There are also some free rehabilitation centers that don’t require having an insurance plan.